Medicare Supplement Plans in Massachusetts

-The average age of retirement in Massachusetts is 65, and the average Medicare beneficiary age is 71.
+The average retirement age in Massachusetts is 65, and the average Medicare beneficiary age is 71.

 When Should I Apply For a Medicare Supplement Plan in Massachusetts?

-Massachusetts is different than most states when it comes to enrolling in a Medicare Supplement plan.
-While other states give insurance companies the right to deny coverage based on medical history during certain periods, the State of Massachusetts operates under the policy of continuous open enrollment for all Medigap plans.
-This means that you can apply for a Medicare Supplement plan in Massachusetts any time after signing up for Medicare Part B without worry that the insurance company will deny you coverage due to your medical history or a pre-existing condition.
+Massachusetts is different from most states regarding enrolling in a Medicare Supplement plan.
+While other states give insurance companies the right to deny coverage based on medical history during specific periods, the State of Massachusetts operates under the policy of continuous open enrollment for all Medigap plans.
+Therefore, you can apply for a Medicare Supplement plan in Massachusetts after signing up for Medicare Part B without worrying that the insurance company will deny you coverage due to your medical history or a pre-existing condition.

 How Are Rates Calculated for Medicare Supplement Plans in Massachusetts?

 There are three methods that insurance companies may use to calculate rates for Medicare Supplement plans, but this states limits carriers to only one of these methods.
 Let’s take a quick look at all three options first:

 - The rate is always based on your current age.
 So as you get older, your rate will get higher.